fiveBenilu/opencv_timemeasurements/README.md

 5. **View lap times**:
     Lap times and the status of each car can be viewed on the web interface.

+6. **View detailed car information**:
+    Click on a car's name to view detailed information, including all tracked lap times, average lap time, and average speed.

 ## Configuration